Tom-Nagy/know-it/README.md

 * Teach environmental awareness.
 * Entertain.
 * Impact a broad range of Users.
-* Grow “Know It” culture and brand awareness (to attract more Users).
+* Grow “Know It” culture and brand awareness.
-* Be consider for and/or as a permanent tool in schools curriculum.
+* Be consider for and/or as a permanent tool in schools curriculum and other institutions.

 ### User Goals